 Observe your selected sample rate

-You may have to adjust this value to 44.1 kHz if you have a very old audio device attached, otherwise, it is safe to leave at 48 kHz.
-Ignore my channels, yours should be set to Stereo unless you have OBS ASIO and know what you are doing.
+You may have to adjust this value to 44.1 kHz if you have an ancient audio device attached.
+Otherwise, it is safe to leave at 48 kHz.
+Ignore my channels.
+Yours should be set to Stereo unless you have OBS ASIO and know what you are doing.

 Open up your Sound Settings window in Windows 10

-The easiest way for you is to simply type in “sound settings” in the search bar within the task bar.
+The easiest way for you is to type in “sound settings” in the search bar within the taskbar.
 Unfortunately, you cannot navigate directly to where we need to go anymore.

 Select Sound Control Panel